For Index of Brides, CLICK

 Jackson- Bowen |

-was united in matrimony to Charles Nelson Jackson, son of Robert Jackson, of
+W. Bowen, Napanee, was united in matrimony to Charles Nelson Jackson, son of

-couple were attended by Miss Rubie Bowen, sister of the bride, and Kenneth
+The couple were attended by Miss Rubie Bowen, sister of the bride, and Kenneth Jackson,

-buffet luncheon at the Randolph Hotel, the happy couple left on the afternoon
+luncheon at the Randolph Hotel, the happy couple left on the afternoon train

 honeymoon, Mr. and Mrs. Jackson will reside in Gananoque. |